-The NCVO give more details about board responsibilities and provide guidance specifically on the legal duties of trustees.
+The National Council for Voluntary Organisations (NCVO) give more details about board responsibilities and provide guidance specifically on the legal duties of trustees.
 In addition, the Charity Governance Code is a useful tool to ensure you are covering all the bases.
 To make sure you are compliant with all your legal responsibilities download this legal checklist for boards of charities and other voluntary organisations.

 NCVO have also published Charity Ethical Principles, which can be used alongside the Charity Governance Code.

-We run free of charge monthly advice sessions at venues around the county where you can discuss your specific governance issues.
-We also have a number of conferences and training events throughout the year for trustees and other members of the board, and offer further support for charity leaders through our tailored training and consultancy services and free one-to-one coaching with Henley Business School.
+You can discuss your specific governance issues on a one to one basis in our free support sessions.
+We also have a number of events throughout the year for trustees and other members of the board, and offer further support for charity leaders with our expert support services.

 The Cranfield Trust also works with business volunteers to put their skills to work for charities as pro bono consultants, to help non-profit organisations change and grow.
 Some charities and organisations may be eligible for their free management consultancy.

 Are your policies and procedures up-to-date?
 Find out what areas you need to prioritise using our free online tool by clicking on the checklist icon or visiting our Healthcheck Tool webpage.